-Provisions in our Ninth Amended and Restated Certificate of Incorporation and Amended and Restated By-Laws contain provisions that may have the effect of discouraging, delaying or preventing a change in control of us or changes in our management.
+Provisions in our Ninth Amended and Restated Certificate of Incorporation, Amended and Restated By-Laws and the Merger Agreement contain provisions that may have the effect of discouraging, delaying or preventing a change in control of us or changes in our management.
 These provisions could also limit the price that investors might be willing to pay in the future for shares of our common stock, thereby depressing the market price of our common stock.
 In addition, because our Board of Directors is responsible for appointing the members of our management team, these provisions may frustrate or prevent any attempts by our stockholders to replace or remove our current management by making it more difficult for stockholders to replace members of our Board of Directors.
 Among other things, these provisions:

-- authorize "blank check" preferred stock, which could be issued by our Board of Directors without stockholder approval and may contain voting, liquidation, dividend and other rights superior to our common stock; - create a classified Board of Directors whose members serve staggered three-year terms; - specify that special meetings of our stockholders can be called only by our Board of Directors pursuant to a resolution adopted by a majority of the total number of directors; - prohibit stockholder action by written consent; - establish an advance notice procedure for stockholder approvals to be brought before an annual meeting of our stockholders, including proposed nominations of persons for election to our Board of Directors; - provide that our directors may be removed only for cause;

-- provide that vacancies on our Board of Directors may be filled only by a majority of directors then in office, even though less than a quorum; - require a supermajority vote of the holders of our common stock or the majority vote of our Board of Directors to amend our Amended and Restated By-Laws; and - require a supermajority vote of the holders of our common stock to amend the classification of our Board of Directors into three classes and to amend certain other provisions of our Ninth Amended and Restated Certificate of Incorporation.
+- authorize "blank check" preferred stock, which could be issued by our Board of Directors without stockholder approval and may contain voting, liquidation, dividend and other rights superior to our common stock; - create a classified Board of Directors whose members serve staggered three-year terms; - specify that special meetings of our stockholders can be called only by our Board of Directors pursuant to a resolution adopted by a majority of the total number of directors; - prohibit stockholder action by written consent; - establish an advance notice procedure for stockholder approvals to be brought before an annual meeting of our stockholders, including proposed nominations of persons for election to our Board of Directors; - provide that our directors may be removed only for cause; - provide that vacancies on our Board of Directors may be filled only by a majority of directors then in office, even though less than a quorum; - require a supermajority vote of the holders of our common stock or the majority vote of our Board of Directors to amend our Amended and Restated By-Laws; and - require a supermajority vote of the holders of our common stock to amend the classification of our Board of Directors into three classes and to amend certain other provisions of our Ninth Amended and Restated Certificate of Incorporation.

 These provisions, alone or together, could delay or prevent hostile takeovers, changes in control or changes in our management.
+See "Risks Related to our Proposed Merger with Keryx" for information relating to the Merger Agreement.